midhunkalarikkal/FullDomain/Notes/DSA3.md

      / \ / \
     D  E F  G

-3 .
-Perfect Tree
+3. Perfect Tree
 ----------------
-A perfect tree (or perfect binary tree) is a binary tree in which all internal nodes have exactly two children, and all leaf nodes are at the same level.
+A perfect tree is a binary tree in which all internal nodes have exactly two children, and all leaf nodes are at the same level.

         A
        / \